distanceworkshops/distanceworkshops.github.io/mrds-oct-2022.md

 ---
-title: Workshop - distance sampling when animals are missed at zero distance, May 2022
+title: Workshop - distance sampling when animals are missed at zero distance, Oct 2022
 layout: index

 ---

-# Online workshop: distance sampling when animals are missed at zero distance, May 2022
+# Online workshop: distance sampling when animals are missed at zero distance, Oct 2022

 Are you concerned about missing animals on the transect line or point?
 This is the workshop for you!